spdx/spdx-spec/docs/conformance.md

 conform with one of the SPDX serialization formats defined SPDX serialization formats.

-Conformance to the Software profile compliance point does not entail support for the Licensing, Dataset, AI, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the Software profile compliance point only entails support for the Core profile.

 This compliance point, in combination with the Core profile compliance point, provides a baseline of functionality that facilitates interchange of the bills